Grounding for Stress Relief

 Is it pleasant or unpleasant?
 Strong or subtle?

-Ask yourself: Is it salty?
+If the object is food, taste it.
+Is it salty?
 Sweet?
 Bitter?

 Now, put your object down.
 Take a moment to notice how you feel.
 It’s possible you’ll feel a little more present, or a little more in control.
-If you can take your object with you, do.
-Let it be a reminder to you of this feeling of being grounded.